moedevs/new-game-website/src/descriptions/aoba.md

 # Aoba

 **Pros**
-* is adorable
+* Is adorable
+* Is a legal loli
-* can do the art thing
+* Can do the art thing
-* has occasional sadism
+* Has occasional sadism

 **Cons**
-* has occasional sadism towards Hifumi
+* Has occasional sadism towards Hifumi